-The PHA must keep confidential any information you provide related to the exercise of your rights under VAWA, including the fact that you are exercising your rights under VAWA.
+COC must keep confidential any information you provide related to the exercise of your rights under VAWA, including the fact that you are exercising your rights under VAWA.

-The PHA must not allow any individual administering assistance or other services on behalf of the PHA (for example, employees and contractors) to have access to confidential information unless for reasons that specifically call for these individuals to have access to this information under applicable Federal, State, or local law.
+COC must not allow any individual administering assistance or other services on behalf of COC (for example, employees and contractors) to have access to confidential information unless for reasons that specifically call for these individuals to have access to this information under applicable federal, state, or local law.

-The PHA must not enter your information into any shared database or disclose your information to any other entity or individual.
-The PHA, however, may disclose the information provided if:
+COC must not enter your information into any shared database or disclose your information to any other entity or individual.
+COC, however, may disclose the information provided if:

-- You give written permission to the PHA to release the information on a time limited basis. - The PHA needs to use the information in an eviction or termination proceeding, such as to evict your abuser or perpetrator or terminate your abuser or perpetrator from assistance under this program. - A law requires the PHA or your landlord to release the information.
+- You give written permission to COC to release the information on a time limited basis. - COC needs to use the information in an eviction or termination proceeding, such as to evict your abuser or perpetrator or terminate your abuser or perpetrator from assistance under this program. - A law requires COC or your landlord to release the information.

-VAWA does not limit the PHA's duty to honor court orders about access to or control of the property.
+VAWA does not limit COC's duty to honor court orders about access to or control of the property.
 This includes orders issued to protect a victim and orders dividing property among household members in cases where a family breaks up.